SuperOfficeDocs/superoffice-docs/docs/identity-management/superid/sign-in-services.md

 ## The SuperID sign-in service

 The [SuperID][1] sign-in service has 2 levels - basic and federated.
-Each CRM Online user accounts can belong to 1 SuperID user account.
+Each CRM Online user account can belong to 1 SuperID user account.
 One CRM Online user account + password can belong to 1 or more sites.

 If you would like to use **SuperID - federated** features, you need to register an [identity provider][2].